wallwill/SolutionDelivery/docs/index.md

 # Solution Delivery Documentation

-The following documentation covers:

-- Solution Architecture Process (Generic)
-- Solution Architecture Review Process (Generic)
+The following documentation covers, foundational guidelines for setting up a solution architecture practice in an line of business or a global site.